 World War I was indeed the major cause for the downfall of Tsar Nicholas II and his dynasty.
 However, while World War I was a major immediate cause to the downfall of Tsarism, the part played by individuals of the likes of Tsar Nicholas II and Pytor Stolypin cannot be underestimated.
 Events such as Bloody Sunday and the tensions that existed in Russia prior to World War I, as well as Tsardom’s inherent system of repression and the socioeconomic discontent as a result of World War I, are also major contributing factors to the downfall of Imperial Russia.

-In the twenty-first century, the Asia-Pacific state of the People’s Republic of China has been successful in perusing and achieving their national interest goals to a great extent, and has done so through the incorporation of all types and forms of power.
-However in saying this, China’s predisposition to favour certain elements of the national interest over others, can seriously undermine the extent to which they are able to pursue their national interest as a whole.
+In the twenty-first century, the Asia-Pacific state of the People’s Republic of China has been successful in pursuing and achieving their national interest goals to a great extent and has done so through the incorporation of all types and forms of power.
+However, in saying this, China’s predisposition to favour certain elements of the national interest over others, can seriously undermine the extent to which they are able to pursue their national interest as a whole.